queSaDiLLaSS/try/intro.md

 Once you have sign up, get your API key from your account:
 ![image](https://github-production-user-asset-6210df.s3.amazonaws.com/118369217/249094643-25b32eb7-07e8-4dc3-a56a-4b6caf08d5a7.png)

-When you create a connection to Eden AI, do not forget the keyword **Bearer** before your API key.
+When you create a connection to Eden AI, do not forget the keyword **Bearer** before your API key: Bearer Your_API_Key

 ## Get started with your connector